stevenlriv/homebase-platform/README.md

                   -- credit check
                   -- salary
                - ** Include tenant risk score it in the user profile page
+         - Encrypted Cookies
+               - USMP = user email and password hash
+               - USRF = referral fullname and referral id

       DATABASE

         1) User
             - id_user_referral
-            - status: {active, inactive, archived}
+            - status: {active, inactive, pending, archived}
+            - --- pending = user is active but is pending email confirmation
             - type: {super_admin, admin, landlords, realtors, tenants, listers}
             - code: variable that is used to verify a email, restore password or a phone number
         2) Cities